Compliment vs complement…

 Once you get the meaning down, the complement vs compliment question won’t trip you up.

-Here’s a closer look at the meaning of the words and their common uses to help you become a more confident writer.
+Here’s a closer look at the meaning of these commonly confused words and their different meanings with example sentences.

-Complement with an “e” is the older version of the words.
-It comes from the Latin word complēmentum, which means “something that completes.”
+Complement with an “e” derives comes from the Latin word complēmentum, which means “something that completes.”
 It’s the older of the two terms and originated in the 1300s.

 The shirt complemented her eyes.